 - 1.)
 The highest person on the chain of command will be deemed the leader and will stay with the athlete to monitor the athlete's condition and administer necessary first aid.
 If possible, someone else on the chain of command should also stay and assist.
 The Regional Director or staff should be notified that there is an emergency situation. - 2.)
-The highest person on the chain of command will make the call to EMS or will designate another person to make the call to 911.
+The highest person on the chain of command will make the call to EMS or will designate another person to make the call 911 from a cell phone or office phone.
 EMS should be told what the emergency is, the condition of the athlete and how to get to where the athlete is located.
 Also, tell EMS that someone will meet them at the entrance to the complex to aid in directing the ambulance.
 DO NOT HANG UP UNTIL THE 911 OPERATOR HANGS UP FIRST. - 3.)
-Cell phones will need to be used at all locations, unless a land line is available. - 4.)
+Cell phones will need to be used at fields since no land lines are available. - 4.)
 The Tournament Director or Staff will send runner(s) to assist in directing EMS from their arrival or meeting position to the venue where the athlete is located.
 The runner(s) should stay in their positions and direct the ambulance through the proper turns to get to the athlete.
 Remember that many times the Fire Department will be dispatched as a first responder along with the ambulance. - 5.)
-The Tournament Director or Staff will designate another person to attempt contact with any athlete's parents and/or coach.
-Emergency contact information should be with the head coach of an athlete's team.
-If a parent is not present, the player's coach or team representative should accompany an athlete to the hospital. - 6.)
-If transport is deemed necessary by EMS, an athlete will be taken to the nearest medical center, unless the parent requests otherwise.
+The Tournament Director or Staff will designate another person to attempt contact with the athlete's parents and/or coach.
+Emergency contact information should be with the head coach of the athlete's team.
+If a parent is not present, the player's coach or team representative should accompany the athlete to the hospital. - 6.)
+If transport is deemed necessary by EMS, the athlete will be taken to the nearest medical center, unless the parent requests otherwise.